|1. Description - |

 - Study and analysis of Avid Pro Tools post production techniques.

 - Digital audio editing techniques as applied to music and sound effects synchronized to digital video.
-(Lec, L-L, Lab)
+(Lec, Lab)

 |5.
 Repeatability - Moved to header area.|